devarsh2395/SVG-Logo-Maker-Project/README.md

 ## Usage

-Below is the link to the walkthrough video which will demonstrates the functionality of the README generator.
+Below is the link to the walkthrough video which will demonstrates the functionality.

 [Link to the walkthrough video]()